GDQuest/website/content/docs/guidelines/best-practices/making-videos/index.md

 ### Blender video editing template ###

 Use our [video editing template](./files/video.blend) to get your projects started.
+This requires some [assets](./files/assets.zip), that you need to place in `~/Videos/assets`.

 If you use the Gnome desktop, you can place it in the `~/Templates` directory to register it as a [template](https://help.gnome.org/users/gnome-help/stable/files-templates.html.en) when creating new files.

 The template comes with three layouts: